Cam-4587/TechTalk/README.md

     - The contact form requires the user to enter a name, email and their contact information.

-    - The contact form can be used by both registered and unregistered users so it can be used as boh a way to contact admin for collaboration purposes and to highlight and issues with the content.
+    - The contact form can be used by both registered and unregistered users so it can be used as both a way to contact admin for collaboration purposes and to highlight and issues with the content.

     <br>
 ![Contact page](/docs/read_me/contact_page.png)